victor-onofre/Quantum_Algorithms/README.md

 - I explain the quantum teleportation protocol step by step and represent the initial and final qubits in the Bloch sphere.

+3.  **Variational Quantum Eigensolver**

+- Find the lowest eigenvalue of a 4x4 matrix using Variational-Quantum-Eigensolver (VQE)-like circuits, created by yourself from scratch.
+- This was the screening task for the 2019 Quantum Computing Mentorship Program in the Quantum Open Source Foundation ([qosf.org](https://qosf.org/)).

+4. **The Deutsch Algorithm**